grimme-lab/qc2-teaching/doc/scf.rst

 two-center overlap integrals, two-center kinetic energy integrals and three-center nuclear attraction integrals.
-To make things easier we provide the implementation for all three integrals over contracted Gaussian orbitals, let's checkout the ``interface``:
+To make things easier we provide the implementation for all three integrals over contracted Gaussian orbitals, let's check out the ``interface``:

 .. code-block:: fortran